 All items are cataloged in the Law Library catalog and are available at the Circulation Desk by request.
 A finding aid is available for browsing.

 The Rittenberg Law Library is a New York State, United States, and United Nations Depository.
 Members of the general public may use these collections pursuant to the policies and procedures established for their use.
-Documents collections are open Monday-Thursday, 10 a.m.-5 p.m., and Friday, 10 a.m.-3 p.m.
+Unfortunately, these print collections will not be available to the general public during the Spring 2022 semester.
 More information is available for our Government Documents Collection on that section of our site.